 You will find more information about the local response to the Climate and Nature Emergencies on both Herefordshire Council and Shropshire Council websites.

-How Eco Church works
+Learn more about how Eco Church works